DesBasito/DesBasito/README.md

 ## About Me
 Java Backend Developer from Bishkek,
-Building scalable web applications and leading development teams
+Building scalable web applications and experienced with leading development teams

 ## Languages and Tools